CodeKernel: A Graph Kernel based Approach to the Selection of API Usage Examples

 Lin Jiangbeijing university of posts and telecommunication, Hui LiuBeijing Institute of Technology, He JiangSchool of Software, Dalian University of TechnologyLink to publication Pre-print

-Daye NamCarnegie Mellon University, Amber HorvathCarnegie Mellon University, Andrew MacveanGoogle, Inc., Brad MyersCarnegie Mellon University, Bogdan VasilescuCarnegie Mellon UniversityPre-print
+Daye NamCarnegie Mellon University, Amber HorvathCarnegie Mellon University, Andrew MacveanGoogle, Inc., Brad A. MyersCarnegie Mellon University, Bogdan VasilescuCarnegie Mellon UniversityPre-print

 Jeremy LacomisCarnegie Mellon University, Pengcheng YinCarnegie Mellon University, Edward J. SchwartzCarnegie Mellon University Software Engineering Institute, Miltiadis AllamanisMicrosoft Research, Cambridge, Claire Le GouesCarnegie Mellon University, Graham NeubigCarnegie Mellon University, Bogdan VasilescuCarnegie Mellon UniversityPre-print Media Attached